mialkin/docs/dotnet/libraries/polly.md

 Reactive, aka fault-handling, policies handle specific exceptions thrown by, or results returned by the delegates you execute through the policy.

-First the exceptions that need to be handled by the policy need to be specified:
+First, the exceptions, that need to be handled by the policy, have to be specified:

 ```csharp
 // Single exception type